n-dett/bookmark-manager/README.md

 - **CRUD Functionality**: Add, edit, and delete bookmarks, categories, and subcategories.
 - **Filtering**: Quickly filter bookmarks by category and subcategory.
 - **Responsive Design**: Optimized for various screen sizes.
 - **Modern JavaScript**: Built using ES Modules, JavaScript classes, and Webpack.
+Uses client-side rendering.

 ## Technologies Used